For AUTHOR pricing, please click HERE.

 –Websites (I am familiar with the SquareSpace platform, but currently use WordPress for my own site.
 I do not create code, but can use the pre-existing platforms to manipulate layout and content.)

 *Please note: I do not provide graphics services, but have recommended a few amazing graphic designers and similar services, if you’re looking for something unique that’s created just for you.
-Just click HERE to view a list of designers and their website links.

 Do you have a special project in need of a ghost writer?
 Let me know HERE.